 Baltimore City is unique amongst other county jurisdictions in Maryland in its plethora of work opportunities and scale of its unemployment.
-According to the LEHDs data in 2015, with over 348,000 jobs in Baltimore City in 2019, Baltimore was the county with the third highest number of work opportunities after Montgomery County and Baltimore County.
-About 234,000 of these work opportunities (representing 67% of jobs) were taken by individuals who lived outside of Baltimore City.
-At the same time, only about 142,000 Baltimoreans worked in a jurisdiction other than Baltimore.
+According to the ACS 5-Year Survey Commuter Flows in 2015, with over 370,000 people working in Baltimore City, Baltimore City was the county with the second highest number of work opportunities after Montgomery County.
+About 208,000 of these work opportunities (representing 56% of jobs) were taken by individuals who lived outside of Baltimore City.
+At the same time, about 103,000 Baltimoreans worked in a jurisdiction other that Baltimore.
+Only 44% of the individuals working in Baltimore City live in Baltimore City.
 Baltimore has many good jobs, but Baltimoreans aren't working most of them.